| Course Information

 Application ($75*): February 3

-Visa application and a copy of passport due: February 3.
+Herzen University application form and a copy of passport due: February 3.
 Your passport must be valid for at least 18 months after the visa start date.
+The Herzen University application form is provided by the Global Education Office.
+Students must complete this form and return it to the GEO Advisor so Herzen University can process your letter of invitation which is needed for your student visa.

 Deposit ($600): March 6